cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 ## Acknowledgements

 The author would like to thank former Deno team member Kitson Kelly for answering some questions on the API last fall, and current Deno team member Leo Kettmeir for recently filling in my third-party module API knowledge gaps.
+Leo also reviewed this  article before it was published and I thank him for his thoughtful comments.

 ## References
 - Kitson Kelly's June, 2022 talk introducing the new third-party API version he was working on: https://youtu.be/G_2AgdgEbkI?t=1554